 A TNC MAY maintain the same network connection ID across several Integrity Check Handshakes between a particular TNCC-TNCS pair.
 There are two reasons to maintain a network connection ID beyond a single Integrity Check Handshake.
 First, this allows the IMCs and IMVs to maintain state information associated with an earlier handshake, avoiding the need to resend data if it was sent in an earlier handshake and has not changed.
 Second, it allows an IMV to request a handshake retry for a particular connection, as when policies change.
 The TNCS MAY ensure that connection IDs persist long enough to permit handshake retry but this is purely optional.
 In contrast, TNCCs SHOULD retain connection IDs so that handshakes can be automatically retried after remediation is complete.
 It may seem problematic to have a TNCC retain its connection ID for a connection and not have the TNCS retain its connection ID for that connection.
-This does not actually cause problems since the connection IDs are local identifiers (like a socket number) and are not shared by the TNCC and TNCS.
+This does not actually cause problems since the connection IDs are local identifiers

+(like a socket number) and are not shared by the TNCC and TNCS.
 The TNCS MUST use the same connection ID for all IMVs when referring to a particular connection.

-2.6.3 Remediation and Handshake Retry
+2.9.3 Remediation and Handshake Retry

 In several cases, it is useful to retry an Integrity Check Handshake.
 First, an endpoint may be isolated until remediation is complete.
 Once remediation is complete, an IMC can inform the TNCC of this fact and suggest that the TNCC retry the Integrity Check Handshake.
 Second, a TNCS can initiate a retry of an Integrity Check Handshake (if the TNCS or IMV policies change or as a periodic recheck).
 Third, an IMC or IMV can request a handshake retry in response to a condition detected by the IMC or IMV (suspicious activity, for instance).
 In any case, it's generally desirable (but not always possible) to reuse state established by the earlier handshake and to avoid disrupting network connectivity during the handshake retry.
+IF-TNCCS 1.0 and IF-T 1.0 do not provide any support for handshake retry without disrupting network connectivity but future versions of these specifications will probably do so.
+In the mean time, proprietary protocols may provide this capability.